TULiberalArts/Psychology/pages/home.md

 - [Minor in Clinical and Health Psychology](http://bulletin.temple.edu/undergraduate/liberal-arts/psychology/minor-clinical-health-psychology/)
 - [+1 Master of Science in Psychological Research](/psychology/undergraduate/#psychology-5-year-masters-program-1)<br/>
 **Please note that the deadline to apply to the Psychology +1 Master’s Program has been extended to April 1.
 Undergraduate students interested in applying to the +1 program please see the [Psychology 5-Year Master’s Program (+1)](http://www.cla.temple.edu/psychology/undergraduate/#psychology-5-year-masters-program-1).**
-- [PhD in Psychology](http://bulletin.temple.edu/graduate/scd/cla/psychology-phd/) (Concentrations in: Brain and Cognitive Sciences, Clinical Psychology, Developmental Psychology, and Social Psychology)
+- [PhD in Psychology](http://bulletin.temple.edu/graduate/scd/cla/psychology-phd/) (Concentrations in: Cognition and Neuroscience, Clinical Psychology, Developmental Psychology, and Social Psychology)

 ___